rew3c/NUX/README.md

+# NUX
-# NUX:namespace-unitname.xmodifier is a guid that helps you to create css style framework.
+Namespace unit xmodifier is a guid that helps you to create css style framework.
   <br />
   <br />